SYSTEMS IN ACTION · The Handler

 Plausible Deniability Requires Architecture

-That is one reason handlers are easy to miss.
+That is one reason handlers are hard to spot and easy to miss.
 They place layers, scapegoats, and procedural tripwires between themselves and exposure.

-People tend to imagine corruption as appetite at the top, greed, vanity, predation, vice.
+People tend to imagine corruption as appetite at the top only.
+Greed, vanity, predation, vice.
 But appetite without maintenance burns too hot.
 It attracts attention, leaves residue, creates documentary seams, breeds witnesses, and eventually makes itself impossible to narrate as anything other than what it is.

 The handler cools the burn.
 Not just for one player, but for a system.
-Over time, they become the person known for smoothing anything.
+Over time, they become the person known for smoothing anything, the institution's smooth operator, gaining political capital by helping the villainous remain untouched.

 Their product is insulation.
-The handler’s work is not truth.
-Their product is survivability for the arrangement and the inner circles that feed on it.
+They provide survivability for "the arrangement" and the inner circles that feed on it.

-That work happens through layers.
+That work happens through layers of purposely built bureaucratic snarls and organizational confusion.
 Intermediate approvals.
 Courtesy reviews.
 Temporary authorities.
 Informal dependencies.
 Secondary signoffs.
 Cross-functional handoffs.
+Third party certifications.
 Committees that diffuse ownership.
-Reviews that multiply process while shrinking clarity.
-Nothing in isolation looks especially sinister.
+Redundant reviews that multiply process while shrinking clarity.
+Off-book workarounds.
+Nothing in isolation looks especially sinister, but all serve to scatter blame, confuse auditors and hide causality.

 Handlers do not merely manage people.
 They engineer blame-pathways.

 When something goes wrong, blame must not travel upward in a straight line.
 It must move sideways, downward, or into the weather of committees.
 The handler’s art is to make this feel normal.
 If a team fails, the question becomes why the middle manager did not catch it, or why the person certifying the team’s status failed to see the problem.
-If a process breaks, the problem becomes the person who failed to escalate properly.
-If a contract stinks, attention turns to one procedural defect in the line of approval rather than to the arrangement that made the contract possible.
+If a process breaks, the problem becomes the person who failed to escalate properly or the one who assigned someone else temporary duties.
+Look closely at that, please, and not the macro data of how widespread the problem is or how often it is flagged.
+If a contract stinks, attention turns to one procedural defect in the line of approval rather than to the entire arrangement that made the contract possible.
+The discussions become focused on the seam of interaction: which team's jurisdiction? which layer of insulation?
 Responsibility is redistributed or distorted before it can become dangerous to the inner circle.

 A handled institution is rarely one in which nothing goes wrong.
-It is one in which wrongness never lands where it belongs.
+It is one in which the responsibility for wrongness never lands where it belongs.

 The Gap Is the Habitat